jilavsky/SAXS_IgorCode/User Procedures/Indra 2/Readme.txt

 Revision history:
 ______________________________________________________________________________________
 xxxxx
-Added calibration to weight, for now cannot calculat weight of sample in the beam,
+Added calibration to weight, for now cannot calculate weight of sample in the beam, Modified to compile on computers even without xop and abort & produce message when xop is called with instructions.

 1.77 11/5/2012
 Added I0_gain to the data reduction so the gain of I0 can be changing during scan.